Dan Logan

 played double bass for Brighton alt/blues band Sweet Sweet Lies as well as singing and playing all instruments in rock-a-billy side band Logan And The Faithfuls collaborating with various musicians.
-After a brief spell with The Lyrebirds he was briefly bassist for a reformed The Ordinary Boys, and drum tech for The Maccabees.
+After a brief spell with The Lyrebirds he was bassist for a reformed The Ordinary Boys, and tech for The Maccabees.
 Since 2014, Logan has played bass and sung backing vocals for Chrissie Hynde.

+During COVID-19, he retired from music to work in finance and UK politics.

 Biography

 Daniel Logan was born in Grantham, Lincolnshire, but was raised in Lymm, a village near Warrington, Cheshire.
 He was educated at home.
 He attended Brighton Institute Of Modern Music, where he met Daryl Pruess, Andrew Newton and Christopher Melian and together formed Cat the Dog in 2004.

 The band was signed to Virgin Records after only three shows.
 Cat the Dog split in December 2007 after their last tour with Zico Chain.